ittner/newslinkrss/README.md

 mostly static and clean HTML (so no scripts, interactive content, aggressive formatting, etc.) leaving everything else to the aggregator to handle.

-Let's extend the previous example from Reuters website: as we are already following and downloading the links, there is no much extra work to generate the full feed from it.
+So let's extend the previous example from Reuters website: as we are already following and downloading the links, there is no much extra work to generate the full feed from it.
 Option `--with-body` will copy the entire contents of the "body" element from the page into the feed, just removing a few obviously unwanted tags (scripts, forms, etc.).

 Including the entire body works for every case, but for this site we can filter a bit more and pick only actual text of the news article, ignoring